 Light sensitivity; Vision - light sensitive; Eyes - sensitivity to light

-Photophobia is a fairly common symptom.
-For many people, photophobia is not due to any disease.
-Severe photophobia may occur with eye problems and can cause severe eye pain even in relatively low light.
+Photophobia is common.
+For many people, the problem is not due to any disease.
+Severe photophobia may occur with eye problems.
+It can cause bad eye pain, even in low light.

 - Burns to the eye